AVM and desktop valuations possible, with more options for complex and long form valuations.

 Cannot be constructed of Large Panel Systems (LPS Blocks)

-Studio flats below 30 square meters gross internal area are not acceptable.
+Individual Studio flats below 30 square meters gross internal area are not acceptable.

 Properties within Right to Buy pre-emption period;